 - Separate the egg whites from the yolks while they are cold (it’s a little easier) and set the whites aside to come to room temperature for better volume when you whip them.

 - Set up a double boiler.
 Place a large saucepan on the stove top with a few inches of water in it.
-Bring the water to a simmer.
-Choose a stainless steel or glass bowl that will fit on top yet partially inside the pan taking care that the bottom of the bowl does not touch the simmering water.
+Bring the water almost to a boil and turn down to simmer.
+Choose a stainless steel or glass bowl that will fit on top yet partially inside the pan taking care that the bottom of the bowl does not touch the hot water.

 - In the bowl, whip egg yolks with a whisk until thick and pale in color, then whisk in the sugar, 4 tablespoons of strained lemon juice and the lemon zest.
-Place the bowl on top of the saucepan of hot water and cook yolks, whisking until it sets, thickens, and forms a custard, 5-6 minutes.
-You will know when it it ready when the custard coats the back of a spoon.
+Place the bowl on top of the saucepan of hot water and cook yolks, whisking until it sets, thickens, and forms a thick pudding or custard, 5-6 minutes.
+You will know when it it ready when the curd coats the back of a spoon.
 You’ll be able to draw your finger through it and the line stays.
 Remove the bowl of lemon custard and set aside to cool.
-See photo in post.
+See note below for faster cooling